rand-projects/fisb-decode/docs/source/document.rst

    If it doesn't return anything, you don't have AVX support (otherwise it will return a long stream of information).
-In that case, you will need to download MongoDB-4.4.8 (the MongoDB site has a dropdown box which allows you to specify the vestion) and hold the packages so they don't upgrade to 5.0.
+In that case, you will need to download MongoDB-4.4.8 (the MongoDB site has a dropdown box which allows you to specify the version) and hold the packages so they don't upgrade to 5.0.
 You can hold the packages by typing: ::

      apt-mark hold <package-name>